denodo/denodocommunity-resources/scripts/denodo-support-utilities/README.md

 1. Sign in to the Denodo Support Site and open the Licenses section at https://support.denodo.com/resources/license/list.
 2. Click on the **Generate Credentials / Regenerate Credentials** button.
 3. You will receive an email with the Support Site credentials.
-Your credentials will look something like this:
+Your credentials will look something like this (these are fake credentials):
-    * Denodo Client ID: 9tmtyViaek9XLkGacU9LDwi0KlpklBi6
+    * Denodo Client ID: 9tmtyek9XLkGacwi0KlpklBi6
-    * Denodo Client Secret: ay4rHxeMyraD9UVko2mH58ybGjdKNcv1
+    * Denodo Client Secret: ao2mH58ybGjdKNcv1
 4. Please store the keys in a secure location and delete the email.
 5. When you create the keys, they are active by default, so you can use them for configuring the Denodo Support CLI.